-2nd Prize winner of the 2008 Dimitri Mitropoulos International Competition, Singaporean conductor Joshua Kangming Tan’s rise to prominence on the international scene has been marked by successful debuts in Carnegie Hall, Philharmonie Berlin, Mariinsky Hall and Bunkamura.
+Second Prize-winner of the 2008 Dimitri Mitropoulos International Competition, Singaporean conductor Joshua Tan’s rise to prominence on the international scene has been marked by successful débuts at Carnegie Hall, Philharmonie Berlin, Mariinsky Hall and Bunkamura.

-A graduate of The Juilliard School and the Eastman School of Music (High Distinction), he is an awardee of numerous scholarships and awards, such as the Young Artist Award, Singapore (2011), Bruno Walter Memorial Foundation Award, NAC-Shell Scholarship, and the SSO/MOE Scholarship.
+A graduate of The Juilliard School and the Eastman School of Music with High Distinction, Tan was an awardee of numerous scholarships and awards, such as the Singapore Young Artist Award, Bruno Walter Memorial Foundation Award, NAC-Shell Scholarship, and the SSO/MOE Scholarship.

-Joshua has conducted orchestras all around the world.
-These orchestras include the Mariinsky Theater Orchestra, Beethoven Bonn Orchestra, Sydney Symphony Orchestra,, Adelaide Symphony Orchestra, Urals Philharmonic Orchestra, Tokyo Philharmonic Orchestra, Tokyo Metropolitan Orchestra, Sapporo Symphony Orchestra, Okayama Symphony Orchestra, Hong Kong Philharmonic Orchestra, Taipei Symphony Orchestra, National Taiwan Symphony Orchestra, Evergreen Symphony Orchestra, Shanghai Symphony Orchestra, Guangzhou Symphony Orchestra, China Philharmonic Orchestra, Julliard Orchestra amongst others.
-He has studied with various eminent conductors—James DePreist, Charles Dutoit, David Zinman and Kurt Masur—and worked with many others, such as Michael Tilson Thomas, Ingo Metzmacher and George Manahan.
+Tan has conducted orchestras all around the world including the Mariinsky Theatre Orchestra, Beethoven Orchestra Bonn, Sydney Symphony Orchestra, Adelaide Symphony Orchestra, Ural Philharmonic Orchestra, Tokyo Philharmonic Orchestra, Tokyo Metropolitan Orchestra, Sapporo Symphony Orchestra, Okayama Symphony Orchestra, Hong Kong Philharmonic Orchestra, Taipei Symphony Orchestra, National Taiwan Symphony Orchestra, Evergreen Symphony Orchestra, Shanghai Symphony Orchestra, Guangzhou Symphony Orchestra, China Philharmonic Orchestra and Julliard Orchestra.
+He has studied with various eminent conductors such as James DePreist, Charles Dutoit, David Zinman and Kurt Masur, and worked with Michael Tilson Thomas, Ingo Metzmacher and George Manahan, amongst others.

-Known as a versatile conductor, Joshua is at home with symphonic, operatic and ballet works.
-His substantial repertoire for opera includes La Traviata, Rigoletto, Der Fliegende Holländer, Lohengrin, Carmen, Don Giovanni, Madama Butterfly, Così fan tutte, Turandot, among others.
-He has also served as cover conductor for Christoph Eschenbach and Lorin Maazel.
-He is also equally adept with music for ballet, film and multimedia.
-For the latter, his extensive work include Disney’s Fantasia and Pixar, all of BBC’s Blue Planet Series, West Side Story, Jurassic Park, Harry Potter, James Bond and more.
-The Singapore premiere of Bernstein’s Mass, conducted by Joshua, was voted the best classical concert of the year 2018 by the Straits Times.
-For an unprecedented second year, his performance of the opera Don Pasquale was also voted the best classical concert of the year 2019 by the Straits Times.
+Known as a versatile conductor, Tan is at home with symphonic, operatic and ballet works.
+His substantial repertoire for opera includes La Traviata, Rigoletto, Der Fliegende Holländer, Lohengrin, Carmen, Don Giovanni, Madama Butterfly, Così Fan Tutte and Turandot, amongst others, and he has served as cover conductor for Christoph Eschenbach and Lorin Maazel.
+He is equally adept with music for ballet, film and multimedia.
+For the latter, his extensive repertoire includes Disney’s Fantasia, all of BBC’s Blue Planet Series, West Side Story, Jurassic Park, Harry Potter, James Bond and more.
+The Singapore première of Bernstein’s Mass, under Tan’s baton, was voted “Best Classical Concert of the Year 2018” by The Straits Times, and for an unprecedented second year, his performance of the opera Don Pasquale won the same accolade in the subsequent year.